EAconcepts/hng-task-three/README.md

-HNGx Stage Three Task
+HNGx Stage Three Task -
 Gallery App with drag and drop functionality

-Users can view images and search for images using their tag names Only authorized users (logged-in users) can re-arrange (using drag and drop), add and edit image tags
+Users can view images and search for images using their tag names, Only authorized users (logged-in users) can re-arrange (using drag and drop), add and edit image tags.

 Run 'npm install' to set up the project
 Run 'npm run dev' to start the localhost server